tsubakihon/Spirits/README.md

 There are two main features :
 - first, the button `SHUFFLE`, by clicking it you'll be able change the banner/background of the startpage, it'll be at random, otherwise it won't be fun !
 - second, in the search bar, by entering some special keys, such as `-y jazz music`, you'll be able to search directly on youtube and not on Google.
 Another exemple with `-w moe`, it'll search 'moe' on wikipedia.
-I took the code from a startpage called 'Gokouri', can't seem to find it anymore on github tho.
+I took the code from another existing startpage, but can't seem to remember it now, will put the credits the moment I found it.

 How can I customize 'Spirits' ?
 -------------------------------